ABOUT EMOTIVITY

 2. Characterized by, expressing, or exciting emotion.

-On the surface, ‘Emotivity’ is an adjective that relates to all things emotion, or referencing an object that is characterized by, expressing or eliciting emotion.
-The name Emotivity, in our view, is a nice way of capturing how emotions influence a wide spectrum of human experiences.
-Emotion influences our productivity, feelings of positivity and negativity, levels of activity, quality of interactivity with others, and even our creativity.
-It shapes our experiences of life and ultimately, our well-being.
+On the surface, ‘Emotivity’ is an adjective that relates to all things emotion, or referencing an object that is characterised by, expressing or eliciting emotion.
+The name Emotivity captures how emotions influence a wide spectrum of human experiences.
+Emotion influences our productivity, feelings of positivity and negativity, quality of interactivity, and also our creativity.
+It shapes the experiences of life that ultimately contribute to our overall well-being.
+In September 2023, we revamped the site, extending beyond emotions research to incorporate ideas from the exciting science of positive psychology.

 About the Founder